apache/beam/learning/prompts/README.md

 - Starts with a brief introduction that explains the code sample.
 - Includes information about how to find the reference documentation.
 - Includes a link to the list of code samples.
-- Provides well documented code.
-Consider including an example of what the return result looks like.
+- Provides well-documented code.
+Consider including an example of what the execution result looks like.
 - Follows up with the user to ensure they don’t continue needlessly with false responses.